Journal Policies

 Special attention should be given to financial and conflict of interest that could influence the results and/or the interpretation of the work in that all sources of financial support should be disclosed.
 At the time of submission, employment, consultancy work, holding of stock, fees related testimony, grants and other kinds of funding should be disclosed as these may be construed to influence the findings.

-Disclosure of generative AI and AI-assisted technologies use should be made when submitting the Copyright Transfer form upon acceptance of the manuscript for publication.
+Disclosure of generative AI and AI-assisted technologies use should be made when submitting the Manuscript Submission form and upon acceptance of the manuscript for publication, the Copyright Transfer form.

 Permits and Clearance for Studies

 Information about the necessary permits to conduct the research from the respective granting bodies (eg. Federal or State departments, agencies, land area managers) must be included when submitting a manuscript.
 In addition, proof of research clearance must be provided such as animal ethics approval for experiments carried out on animals, or prior informed consent (PIC) for studies involving interviews with the community.
-Each research and/or ethical permit approval number must be listed in the acknowledgements.
+Each research and/or ethical permit approval number must be in the manuscript submission form.

 Errata